 Usually, signals from another circuits feeds into a another part of a circuit, called a load circuit.
 The one generating the signal is called the source circuit.
 This interaction between the source and load circuit at the interface is a key design issue.

-One of the most valuable analytical tools to help simplifly and deal… Continue
+One of the most valuable analytical tools to… Continue

 Added by John Santiago on April 18, 2009 at 9:45am —